Blackstone India combines logistics portfolios under Horizon Industrial Parks | Business

 - India

-Global private equity major Blackstone, which has USD 20 billion assets under management in India, has launched a logistics platform Horizon Industrial Parks.
+Global private equity major Blackstone, which has USD 20 billion worth realty assets under management in India, has launched a logistics platform Horizon Industrial Parks.

 Horizon Industrial Parks is a portfolio of logistics parks owned and managed by Blackstone Real Estate Fund and will support its rapidly expanding logistics footprint in India, Blackstone said in a statement on Friday.